axo4xo/next-on-a-stick/README.md

 ## todo

 - this project still NEEDS to be TESTED properly and thoroughly
-- check node_modules copying
+- npx script needs to be also tested
-- prisma migrations are basically untested
+- in final deployed solution, check node_modules working, prisma bins, etc.

 ## notes